mobilemancer/au2-azfun-semantic-kernel-demos/README.md

 Open the solution file in the backend folder with Visual Studio or VS Code.

 Set the API as the startup project and then run.

+## LLM keys

+Get an OpenAI API key and set it in "openAIKey", or get access to a project in Azure AI Foundry and set the API Key in"azureFoundryKey".
+See SimplePrompt.cs for what's needed.